MRCIEU/gwas2vcf/README.md

 ## GWAS summary statistics

-Complete GWAS summary statistics in GWAS-VCF are available on >14,000 datasets available from the [OpenGWAS project](https://gwas.mrcieu.ac.uk)
+Complete GWAS summary statistics in GWAS-VCF are available on >14,000 datasets from the [OpenGWAS project](https://gwas.mrcieu.ac.uk)

 ## Tutorials